verasls/MSc_dissertation/lit_review_quotes.md

 - A study conducted by Rosenberguer et al. [30], analyzing count-based acceleration signals, provided evidence that hip-worn accelerometer presents sedentary ac- tivity and physical activity measures more accurate than wrist-worn accelerometer.
 However, studies based on raw accelerometer data have shown different results.
 Wrist-worn accelerometers are able to provide accurate estimates regarding the activity type, PAEE, activity intensity similar to hip-worn devices [31].
 In our review, which is restricted to raw data accelerometry, waist and wrist were the most frequently studied placements, and there was no evidence of any difference in the accuracy between them.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

 - NHANES (National Health and Nutrition Examination Survey), a large-scale study in the United States of America, collected data from hip-attached accelerometers in the first wave and changed to wrist placement thereafter.
-The decision was basically attributed to a greater compliance found to wrist-worn accelerometer in real life situations compared to waist-worn
+The decision was basically attributed to a greater compliance found to wrist-worn accelerometer in real life situations compared to waist-worn.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

 - Another important topic is the potential advantage that has been attributed to raw data accelerometry, which is expected to generate better comparability between the results from different accelerometer brands.
 Although small differences might still occur between data col- lection from different brands, higher comparability will only be achieved if data reduction is performed in a standardized manner.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

+- With the movement towards raw accelerometer data capture, it may even be possible to have approaches to allow direct comparison of results from different manufacturers’ devices.
+This result would contrast with the previous development of device-specific cut-point-based approaches for calibration of accelerometer-based devices, where results from different devices could not be directly compared and so many different analysis approaches existed that it was possible to shape the outcome of a study by the choice of a cut-point.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

 ---